Pellucid sensation. I felt completely free. Nothing. ― Rinker Buck, The Oregon Trail: An American Journey

 How do we know we are aligned with our vision?
 The daily Livits we always reference in our Ebook give us a clear way each day to enter into a place of gratitude and joy and that practice has taken us across four continents (so far) with ease.
 The only time we struggle to get where we are going is when we abandon our framework to focus on the finish line – those are the times we lose our way.

 Blaze Your Own Trail

 There is no way to get lost once the visionary framework is clear but there is also no way to finish.
-Perhaps that is why we often look for well marked trails or paths.
+Perhaps that is why we often look for well-marked trails or paths.
 Minimizing risk by walking only where others have walked before is certainly one approach.
-The problem is when we cross the finish line, we begin looking immediately for the next well marked path.
+The problem is when we cross the finish line, we begin looking immediately for the next well-marked path.

-Eventually we stop looking for trail markers because although they may tell us how to get somewhere, what matters more is the moment before us.
-Without fail, no matter how many wrong turns and dead ends we have been faced within the past 1,300+ days, when we step back and renew our faith in our visionary framework new paths reveal themselves with abundance, adventure and horizons that were not visible, even moments before.
+Eventually, we stop looking for trail markers because although they may tell us how to get somewhere, what matters more is the moment before us.
+Without fail, no matter how many wrong turns and dead ends we have been faced within the past 1,300+ days when we step back and renew our faith in our visionary framework new paths reveal themselves with abundance, adventure, and horizons that were not visible, even moments before.

-The freedom can be overwhelming at times which is why we use a daily practice that is always readily accessible to us to shift anxiety into excited anticipation.
+Freedom can be overwhelming at times which is why we use a daily practice that is always readily accessible to us to shift anxiety into excited anticipation.
 In our experience, creating a meaningful framework is not about a project plan, lengthy course or required steps and processes, but rather about aligning our actions with our purpose for getting out of bed every day.
 As Philip Dormer Stanhope said, “Take care of the minutes and the hours will take care of themselves”